altmp/altv-docs/articles/troubleshooting/server.md

 # Troubleshoot Server

-Sometimes, when you deal with server development, some errors can occur.
-Most of these errors are repetitive.
+Sometimes, when you deal with running a server, some issues can occur.
+Most of these issues are repetitive and easy to solve.
 Therefore, this article collects the most common errors and their solutions.

 ## Known issues & solutions